EddieChen8/would-you-rather/README.md

 - Interactive and user-friendly interface

 ## Demo
-You can try the live demo of this project at [insert link to demo here].
+You can try the live demo of this project at [https://react-would-you-rather-3313e73ece2c.herokuapp.com/].

 ## Getting Started
 Follow these steps to get the project up and running on your local machine.